ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-01-06-[Docker]-Docker-For-AI-Developers-Part-3.md

 **About tags of the images:**

-The `hello` image reated above is actually refered by Docker as  `hello:latest` image where `latest` is the tag of the image.
+The `hello` image created above is actually referred by Docker as  `hello:latest` image where `latest` is the tag of the image.
 If tag is not specified while creating the images then they will be by default tagged with `latest` tag.
 If you want to create an image with different tag then you may provide it while running the `docker build` command as follows:

 ```bash
 docker build -t hello:1.0 .